mrkkrp/cyphejor/README.md

 another string to be used instead, `parameters` is a list that may be empty but may have the following keywords in it as well:

-* `:prefix` — put it in the beginning of result string
+* `:prefix`—put it in the beginning of result string
-* `:postfix` — put it in the end of result string
+* `:postfix`—put it in the end of result string

 Apart from elements of the form described above the following keywords are allowed (they influence the algorithm in general):

-* `:downcase` — replace words that are not specified explicitly with their first letter down-cased
+* `:downcase`—replace words that are not specified explicitly with their first letter downcased

-* `:upcase` — replace words that are not specified explicitly with their first letter upper-cased
+* `:upcase`—replace words that are not specified explicitly with their first letter upcased

-If nothing is specified, use word unchanged separating it from other words with spaces if necessary.
+If nothing is specified, a word will be used unchanged, separated from other words with spaces if necessary.

-An Example of setup:
+Example of a setup:

 ```emacs-lisp
 (setq